-It’s recommended homeowners (who live in their property but don’t let it) have an EICR every 10 years to ensure the electrical system is safe, uncover any defects and make repairs if necessary.
+It’s recommended homeowners (who live on their property but don’t let it) have an EICR every 10 years to ensure the electrical system is safe, uncover any defects and make repairs if necessary.

-If you’re buying a home, you can have an EICR beforehand to establish the condition of the electrical system.
+If you’re buying a home, you can have an EICR beforehand to establish the electrical system’s condition.
 If you’re selling your home, you can have an EICR to show buyers the electrical system is ok and won’t be an extra expense for them after purchase.

 What’s A VIR?

-An electrician visits your property and visually inspects the consumer unit, sockets, lights switches, etc., testing is not performed.
-Afterwards, a report is written with recommendations for repairs alterations; it’s then up to the landlord to act on those recommendations.
+An electrician visits your property and visually inspects the consumer unit, sockets, lights, switches, etc., but testing is not performed.
+Afterwards, a report is written with recommendations for repair or alterations.
+It’s then up to the landlord to act on those recommendations.

-VIR’s are optional.
-Landlords book VIR’s periodically (for example halfway through a tenancy agreement) for extra reassurance they are not a substitute for EICR’s.
+VIRs are optional.
+Landlords book VIRs periodically (for example, halfway through a tenancy agreement) for extra reassurance that they are not a substitute for EICRs.

 Is PAT Testing A Legal Requirement For Landlords Also?

-No PAT testing is not a legal requirement; however, a lot of landlords undertake PAT testing also as extra security for the tenants and their property.
+No PAT testing is not a legal requirement; however, many landlords undertake PAT testing as extra security for the tenants and their properties.
 PAT stands for ‘Portable Appliance Testing.’

-Faulty appliances have the potential for accidents to tenants and damage to property PAT testing checks that plug-in portable appliances are safe to use.
-Appliances such as irons, hairdryers, kettles etc. are inspected and tested, ensuring they are not electrocution or fire risk.
+Faulty appliances can potentially damage tenants and damage property PAT testing checks that plug-in portable appliances are safe to use.
+Appliances such as irons, hairdryers, kettles etc., are inspected and tested, ensuring they are not electrocution or fire risk.